astrome0/minecraft-html/README.md

 **Play it here:** https://astrome0.github.io/minecraft-html/

-This is an unofficial fan project, not affiliated with or endorsed by Mojang/Microsoft.
+This is an project for fun, because im bored :D, not affiliated with or endorsed by Mojang/Microsoft.

 ## What's in the game